ThomasPark20/ObsidianBackup/Zettelkasten/The Cycle of Cyber Threat Intelligience.md

 3. Inject new approaches
 	1. Try new types of analysis, especially on critical cases
 	2. Do NOT leverage only a single type of analysis

+## Dissemination
+- the action or fact of spreading something, especially information, widely

+1. Know your audience
+	1. Different audiences have different intel needs.
+		 - non-technical? maybe tactic is enough
+		 - semi? techinique?
+		 - Industry professionals? full TTP?
+	2. Can be summarized:
+		- Strategic - least technical
+		- Operational
+		- Tactical - most technical
+	3. Tips on Effective Report Writing
+		1. Tell an Honest Story
+		2. BLUF - Bottom Line Up Front (begin a messge with key)
+		3. Request Action
+		4. Metrics That Matter
+		5. Bring It to Life
+		6. Give Credit
+		7. Technical Appendixes